simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ### Declaring accounts

-`account` directives can be used to pre-declare some or all accounts.
+`account` directives can be used to pre-declare accounts.
 Though not required, they can provide several benefits:

 - They can document your intended chart of accounts, providing a reference.